Edmonton Residential School

 Principal Findlay Barnes abolished the half-day system in 1953 and ended the use of student labour on the farm.
 In 1958, all farming at the school ceased, and both the farm animals and equipment were sold at public auction.

-World War II brought shortages and reductions in government spending at schools across the country as monies and attention were diverted to the war effort.
-At Edmonton IRS, neglect during the war years left the school in dire need of maintenance and cleaning, leading to poor water quality and to skin disease among the children.
+World War II brought shortages and reductions in government spending at schools across the country as moneys and attention were diverted to the war effort.
+At Edmonton Residential School, neglect during the war years left the school in dire need of maintenance and cleaning, leading to poor water quality and to skin disease among the children.
 Principal Staley was so unhappy with the state in which he found the school, he delayed opening in 1946 to October, so that he could initiate changes and improvements to the facility.
 “The Indians who have such great opposition to sending their children there might change their minds, and do so freely,” wrote one inspector regarding Staley’s proposed changes.

 Staley arranged for a provincial sanitation inspection, which recommended a general redecorating of the facility, replacement of many wash basins and toilets because they had corroded past safe use, replacement of the septic tank and sewer pipes, improved drinking fountains, improvements to the fire escapes, and a complete new set of mattresses, as the old ones had become lumpy and uncomfortable.
 The provincial sanitation inspector also recommended that two tubs be made available “to disinfect” new students at the beginning of each school year.
 School officials hoped these changes would make the school more appealing to communities and parents, who had often expressed dissatisfaction with the unhealthy conditions at the school.